toozuuu/ngxsmk-datepicker/projects/demo-app/README.md

 - **Action Tracking**: Real-time event logging
 - **Weekend Restrictions**: Consistent with other demos
 - **Event Handling**: Comprehensive action event system

+### 🎯 Smart Initial View Feature
+- **Future Date Handling**: When minDate is set to a future date, the calendar automatically opens to that month
+- **Enhanced UX**: No need to navigate through months to reach future date ranges
+- **Intelligent Defaults**: Perfect for booking systems, event scheduling, and future date selection

 ## 🎨 Theme Support